Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Dynamical Correlations

 \end{widetext} where $\mathds{C}^{jk}(t) \equiv \mathds{B}_0+\mathds{M}^{jk}(t) (\mathds{1}-\mathds{B}_0)$, $\mathds{Q}^{jk}(t) \equiv (\mathds{1}-\mathds{B}_0) \left[ \mathds{C}^{jk}(t)\right]^{-1}$, and $\mathds{M}^{jk}(t)\equiv \mathds{P}^{j}_{+}(t) e^{\mathds{J}^{(k)}} \mathds{P}^{j}_{-}(t) e^{-\mathds{J}^{(k)}}$ are all $L\times L$ matrices.

 Figures \ref{fig:OTOC}(a)-\ref{fig:OTOC}(c) show numerical results for $\theta=\pi/2$ and various temperatures.
-For free spinless fermions ($\theta=0$) and hard-core bosons ($\theta=\pi$), the OTOCs map out a symmetric light cone, which can be proved by symmetry analysis \cite{sm}.
+For free spinless fermions ($\theta=0$) and hard-core bosons ($\theta=\pi$), the OTOCs map out a symmetric light cone, which can be proved by symmetry analysis.
 However, for anyons ($\theta\neq0,\pi$) and low temperatures the information propagation is spatially asymmetric, as shown in Figs.\ref{fig:OTOC}(a)-\ref{fig:OTOC}(b).
-This asymmetry is suppressed as the temperature increases and vanishes at infinite temperature, as shown in Fig.\ref{fig:OTOC}(c) (see Supplemental Material\cite{sm} for a proof using particle-hole transformation).
+This asymmetry is suppressed as the temperature increases and vanishes at infinite temperature, as shown in Fig.\ref{fig:OTOC}(c).
+Physically, this is because that the asymmetry varies with the eigenstates of the Hamiltonian and hence at finite temperatures the thermal fluctuations would average the OTOC $F_{jk}(t)$ among different eigenstates and suppress the asymmetry.
+At infinite temperature the asymmetry would be averaged to zero [see Sec.\ref{sec:symmetry} for a proof based on symmetry analysis].
+In addition, we comment here that the OTOCs can be observed using state-of-the-art technologies in the ground-state \cite{PhysRevLett.121.250404} or at finite temperatures\cite{PhysRevLett.128.140601}, and hence our discussions are experimentally relevant.

 To further illustrate the OTOC's growth for right and left propagation directions, we plot the butterfly velocities in Fig.\ref{fig:OTOC}(d).
-We define a butterfly velocity $V_b$ by the boundary of the space-time region where $|F_{jk}(t)|$ is suppressed by at least 1\% of its initial value.
+We define a butterfly velocity $V_b$ by the boundary of the space-time region where $|F_{jk}(t)|$ is suppressed by at least 1\% of its initial value \cite{PhysRevLett.121.250404}.
 As shown by the results, the left information propagation velocity is always larger than the right one for $T=0$ and $0<\theta<\pi$.
-However, as the temperature increases, the two velocities come close to each other and finally converge to the same one at infinite temperature.
+However, as the temperature increases, the two velocities come close to each other and finally converge to the same value at infinite temperature.